 \subsection{Learning to anonymize and critique}

-To enable language models to both anonymize text and evaluate their outputs, we propose a supervised fine-tuning (SFT) framework that jointly trains the model on three objectives.
-Specifically, the model learns to perform the following tasks: (1) \textit{anonymization}, rewriting input text to reduce the risk of attribute inference; (2) \textit{adversarial inference}, predicting private attributes from a text; and (3) \textit{utility evaluation}, assessing the semantic preservation and readability of a rewritten text.
+To enable language models to both anonymize text and evaluate their outputs, we propose a supervised fine-tuning (SFT) framework that jointly trains models on three objectives.
+Specifically, models learn to perform the following tasks: (1) \textit{anonymization}, rewriting input text to reduce the risk of attribute inference; (2) \textit{adversarial inference}, predicting private attributes from a text; and (3) \textit{utility evaluation}, assessing the semantic preservation and readability of a rewritten text.

 Given a trajectory of anonymizations $\tau = (s_0, s_1, \dots, s_T)$, where each $s_i = (x_i, \mathcal{P}_i, \mathcal{U}_i)$ consists of a text, a set of inferred private attributes with confidence scores, and a set of utility measures, we construct task-specific datasets for SFT for the three tasks.
-First, to assess the relative quality of anonymizations, we define privacy and utility score functions as:
+To assess the relative quality of anonymizations, we define privacy and utility score functions:

-where $p(s_i)$ returns a tuple of the number of inferred attributes and the average confidence, and $u(s_i)$ returns the average utility.
-Privacy scores are compared such that anonymizations for which the adversary infers fewer attributes or has lower confidence in its inferences are considered better.
-Utility scores are compared based on the average of individual measures, such as those for semantic preservation and readability.
+where $p(s_i)$ returns the number of inferred attributes and the average confidence assigned by the inference model, and $u(s_i)$ returns the average utility.
+Privacy scores are compared such that anonymizations that yield fewer or less confident inferences are considered better.
+Utility scores are compared based on the average of individual measures such as semantic preservation and readability.

 Using the score functions, we construct the dataset $\mathcal{D}_{\text{anon}}$ by identifying all pairs in a trajectory where a later anonymization achieves better privacy and utility:

-Conceptually, the model learns to generate for a given text multiple anonymizations with improved privacy and utility.
-For adversarial inference, the model is trained to infer private attributes from a given text, while for utility evaluation, it is trained to assess the utility of an anonymized text according to a set of criteria.
+Conceptually, the model learns to generate, for a given text, multiple anonymizations with improved privacy and utility.
+For adversarial inference, the model is trained to infer private attributes from text, while for utility evaluation, it is trained to assess the utility of anonymized text according to a given set of criteria.
 We construct the corresponding datasets as follows:

 The model is then trained to minimize losses over the three datasets: